erikyuzwa/model/README.md

 const Model = require('model')

 // create a Model instance
-// each instance has a unique-ish id const a = new Model({'name': '', 'address': '', 'city':''})
+// each instance generates a unique-ish id
+// can initialize with an Object of attributes const a = new Model({'name': '', 'address': '', 'city':''})

+// or can initialize with an Array of attribute names const a = new Model(['name', 'address', 'city'])

 // set an attribute
 a.set('name': 'Scott Pilgrim')